Zoran Vulić

 Zoran Vulić ([zǒran ʋǔːlitɕ]; born 4 October 1961) is a Croatian professional football manager and former player who played as a defender.
-He is most notable for having managed Hajduk Split five separate times between 1998 and 2018, which is a record among all Hajduk managers.
+He is notable for having managed Hajduk Split five separate times between 1998 and 2018, which is a record among all Hajduk managers.

 Playing career

 Club

 Vulić was born in Split.
 He is the son of Ante, a famous goalkeeper for Hajduk Split in the 1950s.
 Zoran Vulić joined Hajduk Split as a stopper with a powerful shot, and played for the club for nine seasons.
 He played a total of 167 league games and scored 25 goals.
 He successfully continued his career abroad, with stints at RCD Mallorca and FC Nantes in the following five years.
 He was instrumental in Mallorca's return to the La Liga during his debut season.
 He played 35 matches and scored five times.

 Vulić returned to Hajduk in 1993 and retired after two years with the club, at age 34.
 In his first stint with the club, he conquered two Yugoslav Cups in 1984 and 1987, and in his second stint two Croatian Leagues in 1994 and 1995, and one cup in 1995.